Avishai Henik

-Avishai Henik is an Israeli neurocognitive psychologist who works at Ben-Gurion University of the Negev (BGU).
+Avishai Henik (Hebrew: אבישי הניק; born 1945) is an Israeli neurocognitive psychologist who works at Ben-Gurion University of the Negev (BGU).
 Henik studies voluntary and automatic (non-voluntary/reflexive) processes involved in cognitive operations.
 He characterizes automatic processes (in various areas of research), and clarifies their importance, the relationship between automatic and voluntary processes, and their neural underpinnings.
-Most of his work involves research with human participants and in recent years, he has been working with Archer fish in order to examine evolutionary aspects of various cognitive functions.
+Most of his work involves research with human participants and in recent years, he has been working with Archerfish to examine evolutionary aspects of various cognitive functions.

 Biography

 Avishai Henik was born in Tel Aviv in 1945.
 He received his undergraduate degree in psychology and education from Ben-Gurion University of the Negev in 1971.
 He then moved to the Hebrew University of Jerusalem to study for his MA and PhD degrees under the supervision of Nobel Laureate Daniel Kahneman.
 He received his PhD in 1979.
 In 1980, Henik received a Rothschild post-doctoral fellowship and spent two years in Eugene, Oregon, in the laboratory of Michael I. Posner, considered a leading pioneer in building the field of cognitive neuroscience, and the neuropsychology laboratory led by Michael I. Posner and Oscar S.M.
 Marin in Portland, Oregon, U.S.A.